gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 > **What you should see:** the messages are shown as JSON even though they are transmitted as Avro. `kcat` deserialises them to JSON because we specified `-s value=avro -r http://schema-registry-1:8081`.

-## Using Python to transform from raw to avro message
+## Using Python to transform from raw to Avro message

 As an alternative to the NiFi flow, you can run a lightweight Python script that reads raw JSON messages from `energy-monitoring.raw`, flattens them using plain Python dict manipulation, and produces Avro-serialised records to `energy-monitoring.avro`.